PKU-EPIC/DREDS/CatePoseEstimation/README.md

 $ cd ..

 ```
-2. Model: We provide our trained models on onedrive, link.Download it and move it to /results/ckpt/ .
+2. Model: We provide our pretrained model on here (will release soon).
+Please download to /results/ckpt/ .
 3. Extract the downloaded dataset and merge the train split of DREDS-CatKnown following the file structure.
 ```
 data